City Council: General Information

 4. Public Comment on Non Agenda Matters.

-Immediately following Ceremonial Matters and the City Manager Comments and prior to the Consent Calendar, five persons selected by lottery, will have two minutes each to address matters not on the Council agenda.
+Immediately following Ceremonial Matters and the City Manager Comments and prior to the Consent Calendar, persons will be selected by lottery to address matters not on the Council agenda.
+If five or fewer persons submit speaker cards for the lottery, each person selected will be allotted two minutes each.
+If more than five persons submit speaker cards for the lottery, up to ten persons will be selected to address matters not on the Council agenda and each person selected will be allotted one minute each.
 Persons wishing to address the Council on matters not on the Council agenda during the initial ten-minute period for such comment, must submit a speaker card to the City Clerk in person at the meeting location and prior to commencement of that meeting.

 For the second round of public comment on non-agenda matters, the Presiding Officer retains the authority to limit the number of speakers by subject.
 The Presiding Officer will generally request that persons wishing to speak, line up at the podium to be recognized to determine the number of persons interested in speaking at that time.
 Each speaker will be entitled to speak for two minutes each unless the Presiding Officer determines that one-minute is appropriate given the number of speakers.